wwcodemanila/WWCodeManila-Python/docs/basic_concepts/strings.md

 Given a person's firstname and lastname, can we get the name initial?
 ![Name initials as avatar](https://i.stack.imgur.com/vBvgj.png)

+!> Experiment on how to print the name initials with the code below!

 ```python
 firstname = "Fred"
 lastname = "Jowson"